kukicado/building-a-reservation-site-with-python-starlette-mongodb-and-stitch/article/article.md

 ]
 ```

 The code above will create a new middleware function called `DatabaseMiddleware`.
 This function will use pymongo to establish a connection to our MongoDB Atlas cluster.
-Next, we'll want to connect just to our sample_airbnb database.
+Next, we'll want to connect just to our `sample_airbnb` database.
 Before the result of this function is passed down to the individual controller, we'll add a new state variable named `db` to our request and send it down to the next middleware or the final controller function.
 In our case, we'll only have this one middleware function that gets executed.

-Now that we have our middleware function defined, we'll create a new instance of Middleware, pass in our newly created database middleware and store it in a middleware variable.
+Now that we have our middleware function defined, we'll create a new instance of Middleware, pass in our newly created `DatabaseMiddleware` and store it in a middleware variable.
 To use this middleware in all of our routes, we'll open up `app.py` and make the following adjustments to our Starlette instantiation:

 ```py
 from starlette.applications import Starlette